reefland/ansible-k3s-argocd-renovate/docs/k3s-settings.md

 ### K3S Validation Step

 This Ansible script will confirm k3s is up and running at end of its installation.
-If any configuration issues exist between k3s, containerd and container network plugs then k3s will not be able to deploy properly to reach a "Ready" state.
+If any configuration issues exist between k3s, ZVOL mount, etc. then k3s will not be able to deploy properly to reach a "Ready" state.
 This script will check if `kubectl get node` returns `No resources found` indicating a configuration issue.
 If this is detected, the install will fail at this point to allow troubleshooting.

 It can be run independently on its own: